Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines: Benchmarking Developmental Visual Diets

 \subsection{Datasets}

-\textbf{CO3D} \cite{reizenstein21co3d}: The CO3D dataset comprises real-world, object-centric videos capturing full 360° azimuthal rotations around individual objects.
+\textbf{CO3D} \cite{reizenstein21co3d}: The CO3D dataset comprises real-world, object-centric videos capturing 360° azimuthal rotations around individual objects.
 We select 10 object categories with about 4,500 instances in total.
-Training and test splits are defined at the object-instance level within each category.
+Training and test splits are defined at the instance level within each category.
 During training, we uniformly sample 10 frames per video to span the complete viewing circle, corresponding to roughly 36° between adjacent views.
-For testing, we randomly sample 2 frames per video to ensure viewpoint diversity while minimizing redundancy.
+For testing, we sample 2 frames per video at the same interval as training for diverse viewpoints with minimal redundancy.

 \textbf{CO3D-C}: To evaluate model robustness in object recognition, we construct a corrupted variant of the CO3D test set, using the distortion operators defined in the ImageNet-C protocol \cite{hendrycks2019benchmarking}.
 CO3D-C comprises 15 corruption types across 4 families—noise, blur, weather, and digital artifacts—each applied at 5 severity levels.